Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 + An interesting and apparently often unnoticed change to the Super Chip spec is the following:
 All drawing is done in XOR mode.
 If this causes one or more pixels to be erased, VF is <> 00, other-wise 00.
-In extended screen mode (aka hires), SCHIP 1.1 will report the number of rows that include a pixel that XORs with the existing data, so the 'correct' way to detect collisions is Vf <> 0 rather than Vf == 1.
+In SCHIP extended screen mode (aka hires) **only**, SCHIP 1.1 will report the number of rows that include a pixel that XORs with the existing data, so the 'correct' way to detect collisions is Vf <> 0 rather than Vf == 1. lores functions as expected.
-+ Sprites that are drawn such that they contain data that runs off of the bottom of the screen will set Vf based on the number of lines that run off of the screen, as if they are colliding. (nb, even if they are empty)
++ In extended screen mode (aka hires) **only**, sprites that are drawn such that they contain data that runs off of the bottom of the screen will set Vf based on the number of lines that run off of the screen, exactly as if they are colliding.

 ## Initial notes: